7 OFFBEAT Best Places to Visit Near Delhi in November in INDIA

-Fortunately, Delhi is blessed with some of the best offbeat getaways that have survived the rampant wave of commercialization and a self-drive road trip with friends is one of the best ways to explore them.
+Fortunately, Delhi is blessed with some of the best offbeat getaways that have survived the rampant wave of commercialization and a self-drive road trip with friends is one of the best places to visit near delhi in november.

-Here are the 7 offbeat places near Delhi that much of the tourists haven’t discovered yet:
+Here are the 7 offbeat best places to visit in november in india that much of the tourists haven’t discovered yet:

 A charming and peaceful small hill town located around 13 km from the Nainital district of Uttaranchal, Pangot is like a paradise for nature lovers and bird watchers.
 It is surrounded by the forest of Cheena Peak Range; there are around 580 species of birds in this area.
 The perfect place for that nice, long walk along the Guano Hills and you can get indulge in spotting some rare bird species.